 Certainly, I did not set out to be a professional intuitive.
 I’ve always been curious but naturally skeptical.
 My dad is a computer science professor and he taught me to methodically sift through information.
 So I studied at the Integral Yoga ashram and with the astrologers and intuitive readers Virginia Bell and Darlene Troiano, the mystics Alysia Tromblay and Jill Purce and with Matthew Fox and Rupert Sheldrake, who have written extensively about the connection between science and spirituality–– but only after I received a degree in English literature and political philosophy from Haverford College, which emphasized the Quaker values of respect and accountability in a way that has impacted my entire world view.

 When I first came to New York City it was to be a labor organizer in homage to my family’s background.
 It became apparent, though, as I kept sneaking out of demonstrations to attend afternoon movies, that I was better suited to cultural commentating.
-Since 2000 I have worked as a Brooklyn-based film critic for such publications as Salon.com, Time Out New York, Flavorpill, and Us Weekly.
+Since 2000 I have worked as a Brooklyn-based film critic for such outlets as Salon.com, Time Out New York, NY1, Flavorwire, and Us Weekly.
 It is a job I have always felt incredibly lucky to do.

 But I always have been clairvoyant, and that skill has only grown stronger over the years until it leaked out in ways that were often funny but embarrassing.
 Once I ruined a dinner party by asking a woman I’d just met if she’d told her husband about the affair she was having only to realize she hadn’t told me about it either!
 It was around then that I decided to formally build an intuitive reading practice as I needed an ethical, constructive outlet for my abilities.
 And more to the point, I realized that the two pursuits of writing about culture and conducting intuitive sessions aren’t that different.
 In both work I translate people back to themselves whether it’s through tarot cards or through the vehicle of art and culture.
 Both jobs are about serving as a medium.
 All of it is about easing up the human condition.

-A reading takes about an hour and costs $160 at my office, which is located in Williamsburg, Brooklyn.
-For in-person appointments I accept payment in cash only.
-Housecalls cost $300.
+A reading takes about an hour and takes place at my Williamsburg, Brooklyn office.
 I also can conduct readings by phone or skype although in-person sessions are recommended whenever possible.
+Rates available upon request.
 Please note that I have a 24-hour cancellation policy.

 Get in touch: firstname.lastname@example.org